K-logeshwaran/toyDB/README.md

 To get started with ToyDB, follow these steps:

+1. Install ToyDB binary
-1. Clone this repository to your local machine.
+2. Or Clone this repository to your local machine.
-2. Install ToyDB by running the installation script or following the installation instructions in the documentation.

 3. Create a new database or use an existing one.
-4. Use the command-line interface (CLI) to manage and query your data.

-For detailed usage instructions, refer to the documentation in the repository.
+4. Use https://github.com/K-logeshwaran/toydb-query node js client

 ## Usage